deployo/deployo.github.io/content/_index.md

 - title: Keep history
   description: History of all your script executions is shown right on your dashboard.
 You can access old executions and execute again the same script with same parameters with ease.
   icon: fas fa-history
-# - title: Connect using SSH keys
+- title: Deploy preconfigured templates
-#   description: Your SSH keys can be generated and stored online and used everytime you acces your server.
-Have a private key already?
-Just upload it!
+  description: Configure templates for your combinations of servers, scripts and variables that you execute most often.
-#   icon: fas fa-lock
+  icon: fas fa-cubes
 plans:
     - title: Startup
       code: startup